-- Think about preserving some undecorated areas of the house 'Christmas-free zones'.
+- Think about preserving some undecorated areas of the house - 'Christmas-free zones'.
 Or leave most of the house undecorated and have a Christmas zone.
-Or leave passages, landings and hallways free as pathways or refuges. - Think carefully about the settings on lights some may seem fun to you but may be painfully overstimulating to people you support. - Be aware of other sensory overloading that people might experience - the unusual smell of a tree in the house or candles, musical cards etc. - Consider giving, receiving and unwrapping presents over a longer period than just Christmas Day, or agreeing in advance to only have a small number of presents on the day itself.
+Or leave passages, landings and hallways free as pathways or refuges - Think carefully about the settings on lights some may seem fun to you but may be painfully overstimulating to people you support - Be aware of other sensory overloading that people might experience - the unusual smell of a tree in the house or candles, musical cards etc. - Consider giving, receiving and unwrapping presents over a longer period than just Christmas Day.

-- Think about making presents not about surprises tell the person what's in them, use see-through wrapping paper, or don't wrap them. - Consider agreeing not to watch the person while they unwrap a present. - Think about crackers.
-You can take them apart in advance to remove the bang or to substitute a more suitable gift inside and then put them back together ready for the day.
-Or you can make them with the person so they know what to expect. - Plan the day what's the order things will happen?
+- Think about making presents not about surprises - tell the person what's in them, use see-through wrapping paper, or don't wrap them. - Plan the day what's the order things will happen?
 Will there be periods of downtime?
 Are there important key moments?
-What's the plan for meals will everyone eat together, or will there be ways for people to be part of the meal but not overwhelmed by sitting around a big table with others?
-Do some people just need to take their meal elsewhere? - Consider planning downtime before and after specific parts of the day. - Think about creative alternative ways people can be involved but not troubled. - Use photos of previous Christmases, photos of who will visit and who will be on duty, where the person will go to, etc. Talk about what's going to happen.
+What's the plan for meals will everyone eat together, or will there be ways for people to be part of the meal but not overwhelmed by sitting around a big table with others? - Consider planning downtime before and after specific parts of the day - Think about creative alternative ways people can be involved but not troubled - Use photos of previous Christmases, photos of who will visit and who will be on duty, where the person will go to, etc. Talk about what's going to happen.